alex0207s/ethernaut-foundry-boilerplate/README.md

             └── <LevelName>Factory.sol
 ```

-- `/core`: it contains the two main logic contracts of the Ethernaut
+- `/core`: it contains the six main logic contracts of the Ethernaut
   - `Ethernaut.sol` token from [here](https://github.com/OpenZeppelin/ethernaut/blob/master/contracts/contracts/Ethernaut.sol).
 But we add return value for each function of `Ethernaut.sol`
   - `Level.sol` token from [here](https://github.com/OpenZeppelin/ethernaut/blob/master/contracts/contracts/levels/base/Level.sol).
+  - `Ethernaut-05.sol` same from `Ethernaut.sol` but for supporting the challenge 19 Alien Codex
+  - `Level-05.sol` same from `Level.sol` but for supporting the challenge 19 Alien Codex
+  - `Ethernaut-06.sol` same from `Ethernaut.sol` but for supporting the challenge 25 Motorbike
+  - `Level-06.sol` same from `Level.sol` but for supporting the challenge 25 Motorbike

 * `/levels`: it contains the all levels of the Ethernaut.
 For each level is composed of two contracts and can be found from [here](https://github.com/OpenZeppelin/ethernaut/tree/master/contracts/contracts/levels):
   - `<LevelName>.sol`